zenml-io/zenml-projects/zen-news-summarization/README.md

 to build their applications around ZenML.

 - **The extensibility**: ZenML is an extendable framework.
-ML projects often require custom-tailored solutions and what you get out-of-the-box may not be what you need.
+ML projects often require custom-tailored solutions and what you get out of the box may not be what you need.
 This is why ZenML is using base abstractions to allow you to create your own solutions without reinventing the whole wheel.
 You can find great examples of this feature by taking a look at the custom materializer